 It really is surprising how little information is available about the double reed harmonicas, especially when you consider how many of them are produced.
 In fact, the double reed diatonics are probably the most popular type of harmonica in terms of units sold, being by far and away the most commonly used harmonica in the Far East.
-The only English language book I know that deals specifically with the double reed harps is Sully's "Traditional Mouth Organ", focusing on traditional British music.
+The only English language book I now that deals specifically with the double reed harps is Sully's "Traditional Mouth Organ", focusing on traditional British music.

 To most Western players, the term "diatonic harmonica" usually denotes something along the lines of a Marine Band.
 However, the tremolo and octave tuned instruments are diatonically tuned harmonicas which use a pair of reeds where the Marine Band type would use only a single reed.
 In the tremolo tuned harps, the pairs of reeds are tuned a fraction differently from each other, giving a wavering effect, almost like the use of an electronic chorus unit, or an accordion with a musette voicing.
 The octave tuned harmonicas use a pair of reeds tuned an octave apart, giving a full rich sound, often described as "organ tone".

 Many blues harp books tell you to avoid these harps as they are not suitable for cross harp, note bending is not possible, etc. Don't believe any of this.
 Although to play traditional blues harp you would want a Marine Band type instrument, all the modal positions that are available on a single reed 10-hole are just as practical on these harps and note bending merely requires a different approach and a little practice.
-In fact, there are more bent note possibilities on these than on a regular Richter-tuned harp, as well as some other striking effects and I am surprised that more harp players don't use them.
+In fact, there are more bent note possibilities on these than on a standard Richter harp, as well as some other striking effects and I am surprised that more harp players don't use them.
 Mickey Raphael (who plays with country legend Willie Nelson) uses tremolo harps now and then for a little contrast in his playing and blues rocker Mel Melton uses Auto-Valve-Harps to add a little Cajun spice to his music, sounding almost like a zydeco accordionist.

 By learning to play either just the top row of holes or just the bottom row, you can play each row just like a single reed diatonic.
 It takes a little practice to block off the upper or lower row of holes with your lip, yet still allow the other row to sound cleanly, but once you are able to do it, by switching between playing a single row and then both rows together, you can alternate between a thin reedy sound and a full tremolo sound, a little like adjusting the stops on an organ or accordion, or switching on and off a chorus unit.
 Likewise on an octave harp, you can go between the single note sound and the big full sound of the octaves.